jonbakerlab/beetroot-microcosms/supplemental-code.md

 ```

 ## Compositional Tensor Factorization (CTF)
-**Insert something about CTF**

-...Much like the RCPA analysis, the CTF analysis must be done in the `gemelli` environment.
-Using the `gemelli ctf` function... **something about what the subject and state columns are**
+As mentioned in the main document, CTF helps aleviate some of the subject-to-subject oral microbiome variability by comparing repeated measures of the same subject.
+Much like the RCPA analysis, the CTF analysis must be done in the `gemelli` environment.
+In addition, like RCPA, the CTF workflow uses its own in-house normalizion methods, therefore, the feature table before rarefaction (`merged-featureTable.qza`) was used.
+This applies to both the CTF and phylogenetic CTF analyses.

 ```sh
 #!/bin/bash
 qiime gemelli ctf \